mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom.md

 The related concepts are as follows:

 - Operator primitive: defines the frontend API prototype of an operator on the network.
 It is the basic unit for forming a network model and includes the operator name, attribute (optional), input and output names, output shape inference method, and output data type inference method.
-- Operator implementation: defines a Python function (Ascend custom operators) or a C++ class (GPU and CPU custom operators), which describes the implementation of the internal computation logic of an operator.
+- Operator implementation: defines a Python function (JIT custom operators) or a C++ class (GPU and CPU custom operators), which describes the implementation of the internal computation logic of an operator.
 - Operator information: describes basic information about an operator, such as the operator name, supported input and output data types, supported input and output data formats, and attributes.
 It is the basis for the backend to select and map operators.

 Compared with traditional custom operator creating methods, creating custom operators based on `Custom` primitive has several advantages: